Everything for Demon King Evelogia

 Everything for Demon King Evelogia (魔王イブロギアに身を捧げよ, Maō Iburogia ni Mi o Sasage yo) is a Japanese manga series by Io Kaziwara.
+(Note: Kaziwara's surname is romanized as "Kajiwara" in the print releases by Seven Seas Entertainment.)
 It is serialized digitally on the website ComicFesta since April 16, 2020.
 An anime adaptation was broadcast from October 2, 2021, to November 27, 2021, with a premium version for online streaming and a standard version for television broadcast.

 Plot

 The story begins with Toshiaki Gozu, a man who has fallen from society, dying and subsequently reincarnating as a background character in a fantasy video game that he was enamored with in his childhood.
 Gozu encounters a younger form of Evelogia, the last boss of the game and Gozu's favorite character.
 In the story, Eve begins his start of darkness by accidentally injuring the background character; however, Gozu alters the course of the story by confessing to Eve that he is in love with him.
 Together, Gozu and Eve set out to destroy the world and prevent the game's hero from defeating Eve.